 How Long Does Alcohol Make You Retain Water?

-Although this may sound advantageous for you on the dance floor, it is in a real sense quite detrimental.
 This might leave you severely dehydrated by the end of the night.
 Over time, drinking heavily may wear your kidneys down (6).

 Knowing this, you should not wait to discover how long you retain water because of alcohol.
 Instead, Medical News Today advises you seek medical help if the swelling persists past 2 days (13).
 This is because persistent and severe swelling past such a timeline might indicate something is wrong with your heart, kidney, or liver (13).